 Before we design any individual program we need to know how we can help you, therefore, our FREE OF CHARGE casual chat, on-boarding form and the initial movement session are our starting points.

 METHODS WE USE

-Together with traditional strength methods we also use a combination of unique and novel solutions to effectively prepare the body for life and its demand.
+Together with traditional strength approach we also use a combination of unique and novel solutions to effectively prepare the body for life and its demand

-- Hip De-coupling are powerful solutions for better hip mobility, less wear and tear through low back and improve rhythm through lower back/hip area.
+Hip De-coupling are powerful solutions for better low back health and low back pain management.
+These strategies improve hip mobility, less wear and tear through low back and may improve rhythm through lower back/hip area.

-- Flow is a sequence of variety of movement organised in a rhythmical way.
-They improve cognitive function, motor control or increase aerobic capacity.
+Flow is a sequence of variety of movement organised in a rhythmical way.
+They can improve cognitive function, motor control or increase aerobic capacity.